madzera/happytree/CONTRIBUTING.md

 each interface made available to the API client.
 In this context, JUnit is adopted for unit tests.

-In the first part, will be shown up the unit tests structure.
-Lastly this section will introduce how the collaborators can help us, by determining standards/recommendations of writing tests.
+In the first part, the unit tests structure will be shown.
+Lastly, this section will introduce how the collaborators can help us, by determining standards/recommendations of writing tests.

 ### The unit tests structure